DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 ## Intro

 After **six and a half** (6.5) years I'm leaving PwC.
-In this post I wanted to shortly described my history in PwC and perhaps expose what is like to work in consulting.
+In this post I wanted to shortly described my history in PwC and perhaps expose what it's like to work in consulting.